AL, US · AI law tracker

 security_tooling

-Vendors providing facial recognition or other AI tools to law enforcement agencies would need to ensure their products support human oversight and cannot be used as the exclusive justification for arrests.
-This may require product modifications, clear usage guidelines, and robust audit trails.
+Vendors providing AI or facial recognition systems to law enforcement agencies must ensure their tools support human oversight and cannot be used as the sole basis for arrest decisions, requiring robust human-in-the-loop features and explainability.

 Sample vendor questions